thetuantrinh/Radar-Language-Models-Survey/README.md

 📡 Radar–Language Models Survey
+This repo contains code for article: <span style="color:blue"><b> From mmWave Signals to Semantics: A Survey of Radar-Language Models for Perception, Reasoning, and Human-Computer Interaction </b></span>

 Radar–Language Models (RLMs) integrate radar sensing with large language models (LLMs) to enable semantic understanding and reasoning over radar data.
 By combining the robustness of radar with language-driven inference, RLMs provide a promising solution for perception in challenging environments such as low visibility, occlusion, and electromagnetic interference.